 How to reach: The nearest airport to both the places is Jolly Grant in Dehradun whereas the nearest railway station to Rishikesh is at Haridwar.

 Mathura is considered to be the birthplace of Lord Krishna and one of the best North India tour places.
 Vrindavan, on the other hand, is where he spent his childhood and youth.
 Hence, both are very significant religious places to visit in north India for the Hindus.
 The distance between Mathura and Vrindavan is just about 12 km and both these places are known for their heritage temples.
+Owing to its spiritual aura, it is among the most peaceful places to visit in North India.

 Key attractions: Krishna Janma Bhoomi, Dwarkadhish Temple, Bankey Bihari Temple, Keshi Ghat, and the holi celebrations in Mathura and Vrindavan.